 Oral histories are presented in programs locally at the Dobie West Perrforming Arts Theatre and annual Dobie Dichos Celebration, and at other state and national venues.
 Local people who currently live in Live Oak County or who once lived here are encouraged to visit with Oral History Chair, Glynis Strause, to see how they can be involved in this ongoing effort.

 Texas State Historical Markers regarding persons, organizations, and events stand on our highways and in our towns as permanent historical records protected by state law.
 Registered Texas Historic Landmarks (RTHLs) are markers also protected by state law to preserve exterior integrity of historic structures.
 Historic Texas Cemetery (HTC) markers commemorate our local, state, and national cemeteries.
 Subject markers commemorate individuals, organizations, places, and events.

-Individuals, families or organizations seeking local state historical markers may contact the LOCHC Marker Chair, Richard Hudson.
+Individuals, families or organizations seeking local state historical markers may contact LOCHC Marker Chair, Richard Hudson.
 Forms are located at the Texas Historical Commission's site.
-Approval for all markers begins at the county level, but rests upon state THC final approval.
+Approval for all markers begins at the county level but rests upon state THC final board approval.
 Typically the Marker Chair, committee, and sponsor spend months in preparation.
-The LOCHC Marker Chair, Richard Hudson, then forwards marker applications during the THC application period between April 1 and June 15 this year for markers to be approved by the THC and installed the following year as explained in the HTC marker process above.
+The LOCHC Marker Chair, Richard Hudson, then forwards marker applications during the THC application period between April 1 and June 15 for markers to be approved by the THC and installed the following year or more as explained in the HTC marker process above.